Mike Yastrzemski Player Props: Giants vs. Marlins

 Mike Yastrzemski At The Plate

-- Yastrzemski is hitting .255 with four doubles, two home runs and two walks.
+- Yastrzemski has four doubles, two home runs and two walks while batting .237.

-- He has homered in two of 14 games played this year, and in 3.5% of his plate appearances.
+- He has hit a long ball in two of 15 games played this season, and in 3.3% of his plate appearances.

-- Yastrzemski has driven in a run in three games this season (21.4%), including two games with multiple runs batted in.
+- In three games this year (20.0%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.